bashmarklets/go-west/README.md

 Most people have the tendency of doing a quick `ls` after changing directories.
 For convenience the go script does this automatically by default.

-If you don't like this then you can change this to another command of choice by setting the _GOCMD variable, e.g.
+Should you not like this then you can change it to another command of choice by setting the _GOCMD variable, e.g.
 ```bash
 _GOCMD="ls -l"
 ```
-or, should you not want this at all then try setting it to a no-op like this:
+or, if you do not want this at all then try setting it to a no-op like this:
 ```bash
 _GOCMD=":"
 ```